Getting started with Hilo (Windows Store apps using C++ and XAML)

 After you download the code, see Building and running the sample on this page for instructions.

-Important Before you run the sample, ensure that you have at least 1 image in your Pictures library.
+Important Before you run the sample, ensure that you have at least 1 image in Pictures.
 Having a variety of image formats and sizes will exercise more parts of the code.
 For example, the rotate operation stores the orientation in Exchangeable Image File (Exif) data for images that support Exif (such as many JPEG and TIFF images).
 The cartoon effect operation scales down large images to a maximum of 1024x768 pixels.

 Build the Hilo project as you would build a standard project.